aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Elements/autofilter/add-a-filter-for-a-filter-column/_index.md

 ArticleTitle: "Add a Filter to an Excel Worksheet using Aspose.Cells Cloud"
 ---

+## REST API

 This REST API adds a filter for a specific column on an Excel worksheet.

-**Prerequisites**: You must obtain a valid JWT Bearer token and include it in the `Authorization` header of the request.

-## REST API

 ```bash
 PUT https://api.aspose.cloud/v3.0/cells/{name}/worksheets/{sheetName}/autoFilter/filter
 ```

+### **Security and Authentication**

+The Aspose.Cells Cloud APIs are secure and require <a href="https://docs.aspose.cloud/total/getting-started/rest-api-overview/authenticating-api-requests/" rel="noopener noreferrer">JWT token-based authentication</a>.

 ### Request parameters